hanjo-synth/MDPatch/Readme.md

 # **Machinedrum Randomizer**

-**Machinedrum Randomizer** is a MIDI CC randomizer tool for **Elektron Machinedrum** (or any CC-capable synth), designed for fast sound exploration and live performance.
+**Machinedrum Randomizer** is a powerful and flexible MIDI CC randomizer for the **Elektron Machinedrum** (or any CC-capable synth).
-Send randomized MIDI CC values to multiple parameters across pages and subpages for unpredictable sonic results.
+Built for fast sonic experimentation and live performance, it allows direct access to every track and MIDI CC group through a responsive UI.

-**Authors:** HANJO – Tokyo, Japan & Synthetic Juddah, Ural Mountains, Russia
+**Authors:** HANJO – Tokyo, Japan & Synthetic Juddah – Ural Mountains, Russia

 ![Machinedrum Randomizer Screenshot](./screenshot.png)